Trust and security at scale: integrate Azure PKI with

 User pain points

-55% of IoT survey respondents indicated device certificates and identities was their most important security priority, while 47% of DPS users are still using symmetric key, which is not an ideal secured way to connect their devices.
+55% of IoT survey respondents indicated that device certificates and identities were their top security priority.
+Yet, 47% of DPS users still rely on symmetric keys, which are not an ideal or secure way to connect devices.

-Many customers rely on third-party tools for certificate issuance and management, which not only increases expenses but also requires complex integration with Azure IoT.
+Many customers depend on third-party tools for certificate issuance and lifecycle management, which increases expenses and requires complex integration with Azure IoT.

 Design principles

-Just-in-time help: Provide contextual guidance such as helper text, tooltips, or inline prompts to support users in the moment and prevent errors.
+Provide contextual guidance with helper text, tooltips, or inline prompts to support users in the moment and prevent errors.

-Don’t overwhelm the users: use step by step wizard and progressive disclosure, keep the main flow simple and offload complexity into advanced settings
+Guide with a step-by-step wizard and progressive disclosure, keeping the main flow simple while offloading complexity into advanced settings.

 Design process